Tuan-Lee-23/Vietnamese-Corpus-analysis-Web-app/README.md

 - Wait about 1 minute for the server, if you see the local host link in terminal, then ctrl click open it or copy and paste it into browser

 ### Using another corpus
-- Rename your corpus file into "vn_express.txt" and replace it in resources/
+- Rename your corpus file to "vn_express.txt" and replace it in resources/
 - You have to run "python src/create_NER_pickle.py", then type in your corpus' directory: "resources/vn_express.txt" to build the NER model and Word2vec model, output as 2 files ner.pik and w2v.pik
 - You only need to run once when using a new corpus